cryptic-13/AIML-Assignment-/README.md

-# Neural-Network-From-Scratch
+# Neural-Network-From-Scratch And Ensemble Learning
 ## Using Numpy, Matplotlib and Tensorflow to build a neural network from scratch on the MNIST Database.
+## Creating an ensemble model using XGBoost and Random Forest as base models.
+## For both projects, performance metrics used were --> Confusion Matrix, Precision, Recall, Accuracy and F1 score

+## Instructions To Run -->
+-- Ensure the environment you are running these files on have--> TensorFlow, Keras, Numpy, Matplotlib, Seaborn, Scikit-Learn, xgboost and Pandas.
+-- If not, 'pip-install' suitable versions to your environment, and ensure you are working in a python version between 3.9 and 3.12 as TensorFlow is not compatible with more recent versions.

 Reading through this project demonstartates a thorough breakdown of how neural networks, receive, process and train on data from a dataset to predict outputs.